SplinteredSunlight/ai-cicd-platform/AI-CICD-Platform/README.md

 - Generate context-rich task prompts for Cline
 - Track progress on different components
 - Maintain context between development sessions
+- Automatically generate new tasks when current tasks are completed

 To get started with the AI Task Manager: